How widespread is the use of homeopathy?

 What makes people want to try homeopathy?

-Most people in the UK are brought up with conventional medicine.
-When they have tried everything that this has to offer and are no better, or are worse, or cannot tolerate the drugs and treatments, they look around for some other way to get better.
+Most people in the UK are brought up with conventional medicine and use the NHS as a first port of call in most instances.
+When they have tried everything that this has to offer and if they are no better, or are worse, or cannot tolerate the drugs and treatments, they look around for some other way to get better.

-There are currently 3,000 registered homeopaths in the UK7, 400 homeopaths who are also qualified doctors, 60 homeopathic vets, 4 NHS funded homeopathic hospitals, several registers and 20 homeopathic schools.
+There are currently around 3,000 registered homeopaths in the UK6, 400 homeopaths who are also qualified doctors, 60 homeopathic vets, several registers and 16 homeopathic schools.
 People who train in homeopathy tend to be in their 30s and 40s, are highly educated and moving into their second career.
 Registered homeopaths have undertaken rigorous academic and clinical training, are insured and adhere to a Code of Ethics.

 When they have tried everything that conventional medicine has to offer